servicemeshinterface/smi-spec.io/content/blog/pipelining-service-mesh-specifications.md

            mesh_deployed: false
    </code></pre></div>

-You can also bring in their own cluster with specific capabilities and with a service mesh already installed.
+You can also bring in your own cluster with specific capabilities and with a service mesh already installed.

 <div class="codewrapper">
   <pre><code>